 Have you ever noticed how often the challenges we face also contains a blessing in disguise?
 If not, perhaps you haven’t been looking closely enough!
 Granted, life’s challenges usually seem like inconveniences when they interrupt our schedules, or get in the way of something we want to do.
 Isn’t that part of the reason we call them challenges?

 When we’re working toward a goal that’s important to us, the last thing we want is to face some big, unexpected challenge or obstacle.
 When that happens, it usually means a major delay, added learning curve, greater expense, or some other unplanned complication.
 When we are focused on results it is hard to appreciate the detours caused by new challenges.

-What if we could learn to see life’s challenges in a whole new light?
+Everything changes when we learn to see life’s challenges in a whole new light.
 What if we could learn to see them as highly beneficial experiences, adventures in learning, or even as a blessing in disguise?
 Wouldn’t that be a welcome shift in perception?

 The truth is, with the right mental attitude we can completely reframe the way we experience challenges.
 And asking the right questions is one of the most effective ways to do that.
 With a little practice we can come to view challenges as some of our most valuable life experiences.

 5 questions you can ask yourself when facing challenges

 1) What can I learn from this?
 Too often we view a challenges as irritating annoyance, when in fact it may hold a great opportunity to learn and grow!
 If we start by asking ourselves, “what can I learn from this experience?” it immediately puts a more positive spin on the situation.
 It allows us to discover something worth appreciating about our experience.
 It makes it possible to recognize true value that might have gone unnoticed, and to see opportunity and possibility instead of inconvenience and annoyance.